JJOC0205/PiSense-Weather/README.md

 # PiSense-Weather
-A script that uses the PiSenseHat to record the temperature, air pressure, and humidity and records it.
-The data is published to ann InitialState bucket and it is written in Python
+A script that uses the PiSenseHat to record the temperature, air pressure, and humidity.
+The data is published to an InitialState bucket and it is written in Python